colemickens/flake-azure-demo/README.md

   build ".#image.azureImage"
 ```

-Next, using another new flake-azure module, we can build a set of scripts to easily upload
+Next, using another new nixos-azure module, we can build a set of scripts to easily upload
 the resulting image.

 ```shell